 What It IsBasic RAG is the simplest form: search for relevant documents using vector similarity, then feed them to an LLM to generate an answer.
-It’s like asking a librarian who quickly finds relevant books and summarizes them for you.Real-World ExampleUse Case: Company documentation Q&AEmployee asks: “What’s our remote work policy?”
+It is the “SELECT * WHERE similar” of AI — straightforward, predictable, and often good enough.
+Think of it as asking a librarian who quickly finds relevant books and summarizes them for you, but who only makes one trip to the shelves.Real-World ExampleUse Case: Company documentation Q&AEmployee asks: “What’s our remote work policy?”

 System finds: 3 policy documents mentioning remote work